 With tropical, glossy leaves and pale pink flower bracts that get a deeper, darker red as the plant matures (and don’t forget the purple flowers), the Brazilian candle plant (Pavonia multiflora) is one that you’ve got to consider growing if you’re interested in a more interesting display of color in your home.

 Its flowers are unique in that they produce beautiful blooms all year long – no winter dormancy for this houseplant!
+Its flowers sometimes cover the whole plant.
 It is closely related to the Hibiscus family and can grow up to five feet tall when grown outdoors – though you can maintain it at a much smaller size when you grow it in a container inside.

 For a taste of the tropics right in your home, you’ve got to consider this guide to growing and caring for Brailizna candles.